Ironclad-Project/Ironclad/docs/syscalls/open.md

 | `O_APPEND` | Open at the end   | 0b0100 |
 | `O_CREAT`  | Create the file   | 0b1000 |

+`close` closes an open file descriptor.
+Once no open references exist of a file descriptor, its resources are freed, and the file deleted if needed.

 ## Return values and errno

-This syscall returns the opened file descriptor or -1 on error. errno is to be set according to this conditions:
+`open` returns the opened file descriptor or -1 on error.
+`close` returns 0 on success and -1 in failure.

+errno is to be set according to this conditions for both functions:

-- `EINVAL`: Flags are inconsistent, or the path for opening is not valid.
+- `EINVAL`: The flags of `open` are inconsistent, or the path for is not valid.
+- `EBADF`: The passed file to `close` is not valid.